parmentelat/r2lab-obsolete/imaging/README.md

 * get the timeout to work
 * return some decent retcod
+* cleanup frisbee proxy constructor & config (telnet port?)
+* provide a tool that can wait for ssh connectivity
 * more decent monitor (at least knowns how many nodes, does averages..)
 * imagesaver
 * rename CMC into just plain node ?